 3.)
 Woo us, baby.
 Woo us.

 Leave treats behind for your peeps.
 Reward them for sticking with you, for letting you know what they think, and for paying attention to you on the regular.
-Free books — in my case, Go Your Own Way: free yourself from business as usual — help.

-Whether you share knowledge, inspiration, behind-the-scenes glimpses, funny stories, secrets, insider tips, gorgeous work, or the secret to life on the planet…share.
+Whether you share knowledge, inspiration, behind-the-scenes glimpses, funny stories, secrets, insider tips, your podcast, gorgeous work, or the secret to life on the planet…share.
 Think of your social media and blog posts and marketing efforts as leaving cupcakes behind on the way to your bakery…or pretzels behind on the way to your hummus volcano…or pages behind on the way to your library.
 You’re enticing readers to stick around and pay attention.
 The higher the quality of the woo, the longer they’ll listen.

 4.)
 Thank your peeps and really freaking mean it.